Thelukepet/course/assignments/A3-Nijmegen.md

 * _Adressen (BAG)_ `BAG_ADRES.csv` for streetnames and their quarters
 * _Statistische data_ `opendata_stadsgetallen.accdb` for a variety of statistics about the population

-For your convenience, I have put a copy of these data in the shared volume of the university computers, `/vol/practica/BigData`.
+_Note:_ For your convenience, I have put a copy of these data in the shared volume of the university computers, `/vol/practica/BigData`.

 Analyze the data and try to answer questions about the different quarters in the city;
 e.g., ask yourself which quarter has the highest income, which quarter has the largest number of young people,